brianmhess/cassandra-loader/README.md

-  -numRetries <numRetries>       Number of times to retry the INSERT [1] -maxInsertErrors <# errors>    Maximum INSERT errors to endure [10] -rate <rows-per-second>        Maximum insert rate [50000]
+  -numRetries <numRetries>       Number of times to retry the INSERT [1] -maxInsertErrors <# errors>    Maximum INSERT errors to endure [10] -rate <rows-per-second>        Maximum insert rate [50000] -successDir <dir>              Directory where to move successfully loaded files -failureDir <dir>              Directory where to move files that did not successfully load

 Examples: